gvsulib/library-Status/README.md

 You can contribute to this project by anyway you wish, but if you find any bugs we encourage you to let us know.

 ## Contact
 Need help installing or have comments?
-Contact Jon Earley at @Jonathanearley
+Contact [Jon Earley](http://github.com/jonearley).